keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 Switch to a different Astronomer installation.
 You can switch to a given Astronomer installation if you have authenticated to it at least once using `astro login`.

-Note that after switching to a different Astronomer installation, you might have to re-authenticate to the installation using `astro login`.
+After you switch to a different Astronomer installation, you might need to run `astro login` to reauthenticate to the installation.

 ### Usage